repl-electric/korg-nano-kontrol2/README.md

 In order to push the use of the NanoKontrol some buttons are mapped to do different things.

-   * cycle -> Enter select bank mode.
+   * Cycle -> Enter select bank mode.
      * rewind, fastforward, stop, play and record all select a bank.
      * within a bank mode s,m & r buttons highlighted respresent further different states.

+    * Marker right -> Refresh state maps
+    * Marker left  -> ?
+    * Marker SET   -> Force all sync

-What you assign the banks is completely up to you.
+What you assign the banks to is completely up to you.
 One example:

 ```Clojure
 (defn nk-bank